ypandit/bioinf_algos/Greedy_Motif_Search/README.txt

 It takes input as a FastA file and the l-mer is the size of the window/motif.

-For running the program at the shell/cmd run the following
+For running the program at the shell/cmd run the following:

   java -jar GreedyMotifSearch.jar <input.fasta> <l-mer>

 We have used the BioJava package for file handling.
 Rest of the code is completely written by the authors.